-During this time, you may be connected to various tubes, drips and drains that provide you with fluids and drain blood and urine.
-These will be removed as you get better.
+During this time, you may be connected to various tubes, drips and drains.
+These provide you with fluids and drain blood and urine.
+They will be removed as you get better.

 It's likely you'll feel some discomfort and grogginess after the procedure.
 You'll be given painkillers to help relieve any pain.
 Tell your doctor or nurse if the pain gets worse.

 Recovering from a coronary artery bypass graft procedure takes time.
 Everyone recovers at slightly different speeds.

 - sit in a chair after 1 day

 - walk after 3 days

 - walk up and down stairs after 5 or 6 days